MEDSL/2020-elections-official/README.md

 ## Vermont

-Added 07-06-2021.
+Updated 03-04-2022.

+* Vermont provides the township level data broken down further by representative districts within township.
+The precinct field is thus a combination of the "Township" and "Rep District" fields, separated by an underscore "_".

 * For State Senate races, Vermont has floating towns: towns that are physically located in one county but vote for senator in another county, so special care must be taken care off when aggregating votes.
-These towns are marked in the precinct column with " - FLOAT" and affect the following races:
 - Addison State Senate: Huntington is in Chittenden County and votes for Addison State Senator.
 - Bennington State Senate: Wilmington is in Windham County and votes for Bennington State Senator.
 - Caledonia State Senate: Bradford, Fairlee, West Fairlee, Newbury, Topsham are in Orange County and vote for Caledonia State Senator.